zerocurrencycoin/Zero/TEST.md

 ## Conclusion

-The Zero cryptocurrency project demonstrates **strong engineering practices** with excellent test coverage for inherited Bitcoin and Zcash functionality.
+The Zero cryptocurrency project demonstrates **strong engineering practices** with good test coverage for inherited Bitcoin and Zcash functionality.
 However, the **complete absence of tests for Zero-specific features** represents a significant risk.

 **Key Findings:**
 - Core cryptocurrency functionality is thoroughly tested and reliable